zuhaib505/public-facilitation-center/README.md

 ### Database Creation
 Follow These Instructions
-* Open the php myadmin (database)
+* Open the phpmyadmin (database) http://localhost:121/phpmyadmin/index.php
 * create a database with name : public
-* click on import , In the project there is a folder named db , all the database files are there pic the with latest date
+* click on import , In the project there is a folder named db , all the database files are there pick the with latest date
 * now click on go button to import database tables
 * database has been created successfully